No. 14 Arkansas Razorbacks begin season at home against the Alcorn State Braves - WTOP News

 Fayetteville, Arkansas; Monday, 8 p.m.
 EST

-BOTTOM LINE: The No. 14 Arkansas Razorbacks host the Alcorn State Braves in the season opener.
+BOTTOM LINE: The No. 14 Arkansas Razorbacks open the season at home against the Alcorn State Braves.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.